 A Trip to Mars (Himmelskibet).
 1918, Denmark.
 Director: Holger-Madsen.
 Written by: Sophus Michaëlis, Ole Olsen.
 Starring: Gunnar Tolnæs, Alf Blütecher, Lilly Jacobsson, Nils Asther.
 Produced by Ole Olsen for Nordisk Films Kompagni.
 IMDb score: 6.8.
 Tomatometer: N/A. Metascore: N/A.

-This little gem is one of the most curious science fiction films between Georges Méliès’ 1902 short A Trip to the Moon (review) and Yakov Protazanov’s influential Soviet space fantasy Aelita (1924).
+This little gem is one of the most curious science fiction films between Georges Méliès’ 1902 short A Trip to the Moon (review) and Yakov Protazanov’s influential Soviet space fantasy Aelita (1924, review).
 Although not generally known for their huge contribution to science fiction, Denmark was something of a front-runner on an international scale for serious sci-fi films in the early days of the genre – with August Blom’s impressive post-apocalyptic epic The End of the World (review) in 1916, and Holger-Madsen’s interplanetary pacifist pamphlet A Trip to Mars, as well as Danish actor Olaf Fønss’ magnificent turn in the German films series Homunculus (1916, review).

 Both Danish sci-fi films were made when World War I was raging in Europe, and the Golden Age of Danish film production was coming to an end.
 It might be difficult to fathom today, but for a short period of time Denmark was actually one of the very few film industries capable of competing with Hollywood and France.
 According to Collins’ Film Encyclopedia: “Despite the small size of its native market and its relatively limited resources, Denmark reigned supreme for several years (1909-14) as Europe’s most prosperous film center.
 Its films rivaled those of Hollywood, for popularity on the screens of Paris, London, Berlin and New York.”
 Eventually the problem for Nordisk Films Kompagni (today Nordisk Film, or Great Northern) became that they had too many films on their hands, and couldn’t sell them fast enough in a Europe ravaged by war.
 Another reason was that Denmark’s main export partner, Germany, quickly built up their own film production during WWI.
 By the end of the decade Denmark suffered such a bizarre thing as movie inflation, which caused the Danish movie business to all but collapse under its own weight.